When looking at building a new website, there are really basic 3 types of content management systems (CMS) that you can choose from.

 Full Custom Websites

 A Full custom site is one that is coded entirely from the ground up.
-I won’t go into this in detail as it requires a full development team but honestly doesn’t provide much additional benefit over a well-built CMS based website.
+I won’t go into this in detail as it requires a full development team but honestly doesn’t provide much additional benefit over a well-built CMS based website unless you’re willing to spend hundreds of thousands of dollars on building and maintaining the site.

 There are different use cases that lend themselves to each of these types of sites which is most commonly dictated by budget.